-Well, maybe it’s not quite the Mediterranean, but once you enter Aba (302 N. Green St,), Lettuce Entertain You’s newest rooftop patio and restaurant in Chicago’s Fulton Market District, we guarantee it will sure feel like it.
+Once you enter Aba (302 N. Green St), Lettuce Entertain You’s rooftop patio and restaurant in Chicago’s Fulton Market District, we guarantee it will feel like you’re in the Mediterranean.
 Aba (which means “father” in Hebrew) is an extension of Chef CJ Jacobson’s first restaurant, Ēma (which means “mother” in Hebrew), incorporating its Mediterranean-style of cooking with an emphasis on raw and cooked protein.

 Now onto the food.